pnojai/cunyds/DATA607/Project01/DATA607_Project01.md

 The requirements specify the format for outputting a CSV file.

 - Note that the specification omits the player number.
 - NULL values are encoded as "\\N".
 This is a requirement of MySQL, followed here to satisfy the project's requirement to support loading a database.
-I discuss MySQL further in the section, [Test oading MySQL](#test-loading-mysql) within the Supplements section.
+I discuss MySQL further in the section, [Test loading MySQL](#test-loading-mysql) within the Supplements section.
 - The opponents' pre-rating differs from the expected results as documented in the project requirements due to modification of scope by the YouTube video, which excludes rounds ending in other than a win or a loss.